Chrome extension + responsive website: boosting eco-friendly conversions with real-time product scoring

 Final Thoughts

-What we accomplished
+What was accomplished

 • Using VISA finance data to identify groceries and household items as high-spending areas to effectively foster eco-consciousness.